-Other receivables are recognised at amortised cost, less any provision for impairment.
+Other receivables are recognised at amortised cost, less any allowance for expected credit losses.

 Inventories

 Finished goods are stated at the lower of cost and net realisable value on a 'first in first out' basis.
 Cost comprises of purchase and delivery costs, net of rebates and discounts received or receivable.